Dr Andrew Hoy

 Lipid Metabolism and Insulin Resistance

-The accumulation of lipid in tissue responsible for regulating blood glucose levels, including skeletal muscle and liver, results in the insulin resistance.
+The accumulation of lipid in tissue sresponsible for regulating blood glucose levels, including skeletal muscle and liver, results in development of insulin resistance.
 The vast majority of fatty acids are stored in the lipid droplet as triacylglycerols.
 Hence, the lipid droplet is at the centre of intracellular lipid homeostasis.
 However, triacylglycerols are not mechanistically linked to the development of insulin resistance.
-Other lipid species that can arise from lipid processes that occur at the lipid droplet have been.
+Other lipid species that can arise from lipid processes that occur at the lipid droplet have been proposed to instigate insulin resistance.
 This theme aims to understand the role of the metabolic processes that occur at the lipid droplet that are altered with insulin resistance.

 Lipid Metabolism and Cancer

-Metabolic diseases such as obesity and insulin resistance are risk factors for some cancers.
-Cancer is characterised by a dramatic shift in their metabolic phenotype, primarily towards non-oxidative metabolism and increased lipid synthesis.
+Metabolic diseases such as obesity and insulin resistance are risk factors for some cancers, as well alter cancer progression.
+Tumours are characterised by a dramatic shift in their metabolic phenotype, primarily towards non-oxidative metabolism and increased lipid synthesis.
 That said, the role of fatty acid metabolism in the sustained growth of cancer cells has yet to be fully elucidated.
-This theme aims to characterise the fatty acid metabolism of cancer cells and its role as a therapeutic target.
+This theme aims to characterise the fatty acid metabolism of cancer cells, how intermediary metabolism and cancer behaviour is altered in an obese microenvironment, and identifying novel metabolic therapeutic target.

 Awards and honours